 cPanel is a powerful and simple-to-use web hosting management software application that gives website owners the ability to control and easily manage their servers and server-related functions.

 Having access to a hosting environment that offers cPanel will make managing your WordPress site a whole lot easier.

-In addition to our step-by-step tutorials in this module, we suggest watching the following video tutorials:
+In addition to the written step-by-step tutorials in this module, we suggest watching the following video tutorials: